Writers Groups: What They Are

 Goal: To finish or make progress on a project you are struggling with.

-Accountability groups harness the power of peer pressure and use it for good.
-They are for when you’ve stalled out on a project or are having trouble getting into the swing of it.
+Accountability groups harness the power of positive peer pressure.
+These groups are often the most helpful when you’ve stalled out on a project or are having trouble getting into the swing of it.
+Accountability groups are also helpful if you know yourself to be the sort of person who loses focus mid-project.

 Prompt Writing Group